feathery-org/feathery-react/README.md

 ### `useFeathery` Hook

-The SDK exposes the `useFeathery` hook, which can be used to access flags' state.
-It uses React's Context API under the hood and can only work in components inside the `<Feathery>` component.
+Use the `useFeathery` hook to access user settings.
+Since it uses React's Context API, it will only work in components inside `<Feathery>`.

 ```JavaScript